 Table of Contents

-The validation component is used to simulate and verify Mega effects on PC.
+The validation component is used to simulate and verify Mega effects on a PC.

 validation